Whooping Cough (Pertussis) Is on the Rise: What to Know

 Although people of all ages can get pertussis, it is largely a disease that affects children and adolescents.
 Babies younger than one year old are at greatest risk of getting pertussis and developing severe complications.
 Of infants who develop whooping cough, roughly one-third need to be treated in the hospital.

 There are several reasons why pertussis is on the rise, experts say.
 “Levels of pertussis dropped dramatically when we were all masking, and now this huge increase is getting us back to pre-pandemic levels, and probably a little above that,” says Thomas Murray, MD, PhD, a Yale Medicine pediatric infectious diseases specialist.
-“It’s a contagious respiratory virus that can spread fairly quickly through the population.”
+“It’s a contagious respiratory illness that can spread fairly quickly through the population.”

 While there is a vaccine for pertussis, babies don’t receive their first dose until they are two months old, which is why doctors suggest mothers get a booster of the vaccine during pregnancy, as it can offer some protection for the newborn.
 Furthermore, the vaccine’s effectiveness drops over time, Dr. Murray says.
 “You could still get the infection and potentially spread it, even if vaccinated.
 Plus, vaccination rates in general are lower since the pandemic,” he adds.